JNSAPH/TASL/README.md

 Help!
 It's not starting.
 I get a `MongooseServerSelectonError: connect ECONNREFUSED 127.0.0.1:27017` Error.
 > Check if you have MogoDB installed.
 Download it [here](https://www.mongodb.com/download-center/community)

-## Special Thanks to
-Web Dev Simplified for making a Tutorial on how to make a URL Shortener.
-This was my first Time ever making something like this.
-Check out [his Video here](https://www.youtube.com/watch?v=SLpUKAGnm-g).

 ## License
 [Apache](https://github.com/JNSAPH/ThatsAShort.link/blob/master/LICENSE)